-In traditional earth-based spirituality we just crossed through Yule, the winter solstice.
+In traditional earth-based spirituality we will soon be crossing through Yule – the winter solstice.
 It’s a holiday that directly faces this perennial existential challenge.
 It’s a time of reflection, of new beginnings.
 Matching the symbolic birth of the Sun as our daylight hours only become longer and longer with each passing day following Yule, it’s a holiday that asks us to consider what we hope to rebirth in our lives.
 It asks us to rebirth our spirit in the face of the cold long night.
 I’d like to share with you a poem a friend of mine has written for Yule.
 I find it to speak really well to the challenge this season poses for so many in the face of all the merry and cheer.
 It’s entitled, “The Bare Bones of Winter” and it’s written by Elisabeth Ladwig:

 “Out in the darkest night, the longest dark, appear the whitest stars against a black sky, joining the Moon in seasonal ritual of shadowcasting on the untouched snow.
 Magickally they manifest: Silhouettes of skeletons that shiver with the wind’s chill.
 To the maple I want to offer my warm coat, and to the sycamore, the linden, the oak.
 Come, follow me!
 My door opens to the bare bones of Winter… But unforeseen enters the evergreen, clothed in angelic light, greeting reverence with a promise… Of rebirth.”